 TD SP-190318 (DRAFT TR) TR 22.834 Study on Support for Multi-USIM Devices (FS_MUSIM).
 (Source: SA WG1).
 Document for: Approval.
-Abstract: TSG SA Meeting #84 TD SP-190318 Newport Beach, CA, USA, 5th-7th June 2019 Source: SA WG1 (from S1-191632 CP + 1255 TR) Title: Presentation of TR 22.834 v.1.0.0 on Study on Support for Multi-USIM Devices (FS_MUSIM) Document for: One-step Approval Agenda Item: 17.1 Abstract of document: This TR provides initial study results on Support for Multi-USIM Devices.
+Abstract: Abstract of document: This TR provides initial study results on Support for Multi-USIM Devices.
 The use cases and potential requirements are described.
 The aspects addressed in the TR include: - Several use cases for supporting Multi-USIM Devices; - Potential Requirements.
 Changes since last presentation to TSG Meeting: This is the first presentation.
 Outstanding Issues: None Contentious Issues: None.

 Discussion and conclusion:

-This was revised in TD SP-190542.
+A company contribution for revision of this in TD SP-190542, which was intended to clarify the MUSIM UE’s behavior in regard to the support in EPS/5GS w/ or w/o pre-existing MUSIM UE’s, was withdrawn.
+Instead, the clarification was pursued by an LS in TD SP-190573.
+This TR was approved and placed under TSG SA change control (Release 17).

+TD SP-190542 (DRAFT TR) TR 22.834 Study on Support for Multi-USIM Devices (FS_MUSIM).
+(Source: SA WG1).
+Document for: Approval.
+Abstract: Abstract of document: This TR provides initial study results on Support for Multi-USIM Devices.
+The use cases and potential requirements are described.
+The aspects addressed in the TR include: - Several use cases for supporting Multi-USIM Devices; - Potential Requirements.
+Changes since last presentation to TSG Meeting: This is the first presentation.
+Outstanding Issues: None Contentious Issues: None.

+Discussion and conclusion:

+Proposed revision of TD SP-190318.
 This was withdrawn.

 7 Release Planning

 7.1 General Release Planning issues